A Water Efficiency Dataset for African Data Centers: Background and Methodology

-\textbf{Offsite WUE.} Electricity generation is water-intensive and must respond to the demand in real time to maintain grid stability.
-Thus, similar to carbon emissions associated with electricity usage, data centers are also accountable for the electricity water consumption.
-Technology companies including Meta have recently begun to include indirect water consumption for electricity generation in their sustainability reports \cite{Facebook_SustainabilityReport_2024}.
+Electricity generation is water-intensive and must respond to demand in real-time to maintain grid stability.
+Thus, similar to carbon emissions associated with electricity usage, data centers are also accountable for their electricity water consumption.
+Technology companies (e.g., Meta) have recently begun to include indirect water consumption for electricity generation in their sustainability reports \cite{Facebook_SustainabilityReport_2024}.
 This is critical for holistically understanding the true water impact of data centers, especially in regions where the energy mix includes significant hydroelectric and/or thermal power generation with high water intensities \cite{reig2020guidance,Water_DataCenterFootprint_EnvironmentalResearcHLetters_VT_2021_siddik2021environmental}.
-Based on \cite{gupta2024dataset,reig2020guidance}, we present the offsite WUE formula as follows:
+Based on \cite{gupta2024dataset,reig2020guidance}, we use the following offsite WUE formula:

 where $e_k(t)$ is the amount of electricity produced by energy fuel type $k$ (e.g., hydroelectric, geothermal, coal) at time $t$ and $w_k$ is the corresponding water consumption or intensity factor in L/kWh.